Code-Institute-Solutions/JS-Essentials-Project/README.md

 ## BONUS CHALLENGES

-* Add a division game that requires whole numbers as answers
+* Add a division game that requires integers as answers
 * Add a timer to the project
 * Add difficulty levels - Easy, Normal, Difficult - that affect the complexity of the questions.
-* Add a high-score chart for people who get the most answers right in the time available
+* Add a high-score chart for people who get the most answers right in the time available (research using local storage)